Beat the coronavirus blues with free streaming, magazines, audiobooks, video games and more

 Hang in there, everyone.
-While the coronavirus situation seems to be getting worse, the free-entertainment situation is getting better, at least for now.
-Nearly every day I learn of a new offering, a new giveaway to help keep you occupied while you wait it out at home.
+While the coronavirus situation seems to be getting worse, the free-entertainment situation is getting better.
+Nearly every day I learn of some new offering to help keep you occupied while you wait it out at home.
 Games, movies, comics, virtual tours, live theater, guitar lessons -- all that and more, and all you need for most of it is a computer, phone, tablet or TV.

 I'm updating this post regularly, so bookmark it and check back often for new additions.
 In the meantime: Stay safe, stay healthy and stay home.